Office hours: 26.7., 10.8., 16.8., 30.8. - after end of lectures on prior appointment by email

 • Bamberger Absolventen des Diplomstudiengangs Politikwissenschaft BAD e.V.

-Muntschick, J. (forthcoming): "The Southern African Development Community (SADC) and the European Union (EU).
+Muntschick, J. (2018): "The Southern African Development Community (SADC) and the European Union (EU).
 Regionalism and External Influence."
-Basingstoke: Palgrave.
+Cham: Palgrave.

 Muntschick.
 J. (2016): "SADC – Extra-Regional Trade Relations Constrain Deeper Market Integration", In: Krapohl, S. (Ed.): Regional Integration in the Global South: External Influence on Economic Cooperation in ASEAN, MERCOSUR and SADC.
 Cham: Palgrave.
 179-207.